Lego Ninjago (video game franchise): Lego Ninjago: Ride Ninja

 Lego Ninjago: Ride Ninja is an action-racing video game developed by Amuzo Games and published by The Lego Group.
 It was released on April 26, 2018, for Android, and on May 4, 2018, for iOS.
 The game revolves around the eighth season of the series.

 The gameplay introduces players to a new narrative within the Ninjago universe, where ninja warriors face a fresh threat, prompting a journey through diverse environments to confront adversaries.
 The central storyline revolves around the ninjas utilizing their distinctive skills and vehicles to navigate challenges, defeat enemies, and uphold peace in Ninjago.

 Throughout the gameplay, users partake in a series of challenges, battles, and exploration, drawing inspiration from the eighth season of the series.
 The unfolding narrative mirrors the efforts of the ninja to counter the emerging threat, providing players with an immersive experience that seamlessly combines elements of action, strategy, and adventure within the Ninjago universe.

 Appearances

-Ninjago makes appearances in seven games other than the ones from the main franchise.
-Those being Lego Universe, The Lego Movie Videogame, Lego Dimensions, Lego Worlds, Lego Brawls, and Lego Legacy: Heroes Unboxed.
+Ninjago makes appearances in eight games other than the ones from the main franchise.
+Those being Lego Universe, The Lego Movie Videogame, Lego Dimensions, Lego Worlds, Lego Brawls, Lego Legacy: Heroes Unboxed, and Fortnite.